0xBoji/hyperliquid-swift-sdk/README.md

 # 🚀 Hyperliquid Swift SDK

-A **complete, production-ready** Swift SDK for the Hyperliquid decentralized exchange.
+A **complete** Swift SDK for the Hyperliquid decentralized exchange.

 **Current Version: v1.6.0** 🎯